leerobertdyer/erin_dawn/README.md

 ## MUST HAVE

-- Send email/text notification when sale is made

 - Add note about free shipping in US

 - Add a HIDE button for adminButtons to swap out inventory with hide in tags